| A JOURNEY TO DAWSON Written expressly for the Klondike Nugget. Never again in the world's history will the scenes of 1897-98 be duplicated

 dangerously near filling the jaws of the chose channel; but it is all over in a

 moment and very shortly one is being greeted by a crowd of Dawson sightseers.
+The whole time of the trip, Seattle to Dawson, may be variously estimated at

-Seattle to Skagway, three to four days; Skagway to Bennett, seven hours;
+from eight to ten days: Seattle to Skagway, three to four days; Skagway to Bennett, seven hours;

 Bennett to Canyon, eight to twelve hours; tramway to foot Whitehorse, two hours;

+Whitehorse to Dawson, three days.
 But it is quite possible that the would-be traveler to Dawson has no desire

 for a quick trip, with its numerous transfers and rapid rivers.
 In that